 Prior authorization in Minnesota, as it relates to private health plans, is governed by Minn.
 Stat. § 62M.01 to 62M.16 also commonly referred to as the “Minnesota Utilization Review Act of 1992.”
-(Some “Minnesota Health Care Program” health plans may have additional authorization requirements beyond the scope of this legal opinion, because the State of Minnesota may be involved in administering the plan rather than strictly an insurance company.
+(Some “Minnesota Health Care Program” health plans may have additional authorization requirements, because the State of Minnesota may be involved in administering the plan rather than strictly an insurance company.
 See the current Minnesota Health Care Program Manual for more information.)
 The most applicable part of the Act in regard to prior authorizations as they relate to patients is located in Minn.
 Stat. § 62M.07 which states:

 62M.07 PRIOR AUTHORIZATION OF SERVICES.